donwazzy/donwazzy/README.md

 ##  Hello, world! 👋
+### I am currently a student at SAIT, studying UX designer.
+I really love coding and i have a little knowledge in HTML, CSS and Js

 <!--
 **donwazzy/donwazzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.